 To download a one-page Talking to Your Employees about Vaccines Guide, click here.

-These local rapid testing programs provide small- and medium-sized businesses in Hamilton (incl.
-Flamborough, Stoney Creek, Binbrook, Elfrida and Winona) with free COVID-19 Antigen Rapid Testing Kits for their workplace.
+The Hamilton and Stoney Creek Chambers of Commerce are pleased to provide small- and medium-sized businesses in Hamilton, Flamborough, Stoney Creek, Binbrook, Elfrida and Winona with free COVID-19 Antigen Rapid Testing Kits for their workplace.

 The Hamilton Rapid Testing pick-up centre is located at 44 Frid Street and operates from Tuesday to Thursday, 10 am to 3 pm.
 Kits cannot be picked up without an appointment.